GarrettBrown-dev/GarrettBrown-dev/README.md

   </p>
 </div>

 Hiya!
 My name is Garrett Brown, and I'm an aspiring Software Dev!
-I'm currently an Intern at Hubb in Portland for the next 2 weeks or so and I'm super stoked to be a part of the programming world!
+I'm currently looking for my first job in the tech industry and I'm super stoked to be a part of the programming world!
 I will also be joining Kona Connect doing volunteer work to work on their chat bot, Sophia for domestic abuse survivors!
 I live in SE Portland and went to Epicodus coding bootcamp for about 6 months!
 My main passions in software include awesome UI/UX experiences, visual arts, animation, game-design, and music creation!

 📃 About Me:
 - 😄 Pronouns: ** he/him **
-- 🌱 I’m currently learning ... ⚡ Hubb related: Angular, P5 and Typescript!
+- 🌱 I’m currently learning ... ⚡ Kona Connect Related: WordPress!
 For my own fun: Java, Processing and C++! ⚡
 - 👣 Next steps for me ...
 Finishing my internship with Hubb, assisting Kona Connect on their website, and finding a career of my own!! 🦾
 - 💬 Ask me about Gaming, Metal and Electronic Music, or my pups! 🍹